 Shy and nervous, but smarter than everyone else in the room, Wesley has to learn to rein in his intelligence a bit.
-It’s not that he needs to dumb things down.
-It’s more that he’s just not getting a lot of social capital for always being the first one with the right answer.
-He needs to step back and give others a chance, even though he knows that he can do better most of the time.
+However, it’s not that he needs to dumb things down.
+Rather, it’s more that he’s just not getting a lot of social capital for always being the first one with the right answer.
+Hence he needs to step back and give others a chance, even though he knows that he can do better most of the time.

 This canon relationship is briefly referred to in Imprecision, when The Traveler asks about an earlier dream.
 Wesley admits he was dreaming about having sex with Robin, and that he sometimes regretted that not having happened in real life.

 When Wes meets Lakeisha, it’s pretty close to love at first sight.